U.S. national anthem kneeling protests: High school

 On September 2, 2016, a football player at Brunswick High School in Ohio knelt during the national anthem after he heard his teammates saying "nigger".
 After his protest, the player received racial threats.
 On September 9, high school players across the country knelt during the national anthem.
 On September 23, four players from Withrow High School, three black and one white, in Cincinnati knelt during the national anthem before their football game.

 In September 2017, Principal Waylon Bates of Parkway High School in Louisiana referred to the national anthem protests as a "disruption" and threatened to kick any player out of the football team if he knelt during the national anthem.
 Two black students on the Victory & Praise Christian Academy football team protested during the anthem.
 Immediately after the anthem concluded, their coach removed them from the team, having them take off their uniforms on the sidelines.

 In December 2017, Ninth Circuit Court for the Southern District of California ruled in favor of high school players, and stated that no high school football player can be forced to stand during the national anthem or cannot be forced out of the team by refusing to do so.
-The basis for such ruling is that "loss of First Amendment freedoms unquestionably constitutes irreparable harm and that the mandate issued by the district superintendent is a violation of the athlete's First Amendment rights."
+The basis for this ruling is that "loss of First Amendment freedoms unquestionably constitutes irreparable harm and that the mandate issued by the district superintendent is a violation of the athlete's First Amendment rights."

 In October 2018, the 32 players of the Christian Capital Academy football team as well as the coaching staff decided to take a knee during the national anthem.
 When asked about their reasons, the team collectively responded that they took a knee as a way to protest for the excessive use of police brutality against minorities, especially against African Americans.
 The two players did not receive any punishment for their protest.